 - FASD 4-Digit Code Online Course for professionals serving on interdisciplnary FASD diagnostic teams.
 This course provides instruction on how to use the FASD 4-Digit Diagnostic Code.
-623 professionals worldwide have completed the Online Course through 2012.
+Over 900 professionals worldwide have completed the Online Course through 2015.

 Professionals can begin the Online Course on any day of the year.

 Click here to see our recommendations for which training options above may best fit your needs.

 Additional Training Opportunity: